Is the 2014 Noah Movie Biblically Accurate?

 Though it would take many more words to correct every element of dramatic license in Noah, there are three major problems we feel compelled to address.

-Myth 1: The Old Testament God hated human beings
+Problem 1: The movie portrays God as hating human beings

 In the movie, God is portrayed as impersonal and distant from human beings—cold, harsh and vindictive.
 In fact, the movie presents “the Creator” as more concerned for the earth and animal life than human beings.